Genesis1231/eva/README.md

 ## 💻 System Requirements

 - Python 3.10+
-- CUDA-compatible GPU (If you want to run locally)
+- CUDA-compatible GPU (if you want to run locally)
-- 10GB free disk space
+- 10GB free disk space (if you want to run locally)
 - Linux/macOS

 ## 🚀 Quick Start